In this article:

 For example, this would make your URL:

-Then choose the type of experiment you want to create.
+You can then choose the type of experiment you want to create.

 Via your App